enterspeedhq/enterspeed-docs/docs/reference/snippets.md

 ## Top 3 product reviews

-A schema for listing the 3 highest rated product reviews.
+A schema for listing the 3 highest-rated product reviews.

 <BrowserOnly>
 {() =>